-I took a taxi to a doctor’s appointment in Double Bay today.
+I took a taxi to a doctor’s appointment in Double Bay a few years ago.
 As so often happens in Sydney, the driver had an accent and I asked him where he originally came from.
 “Yemen, twenty years ago.”
 We chatted about how great Australia is then I asked him if I could ask him a serious question.
 “Yes, of course.”
 I asked him if he experienced prejudice against Muslims here in Sydney.
 “Sometimes but those people don’t know what they are doing.”
 He had a forgiving attitude towards people who didn’t wish him well.
 I told him I was a Christian and that we both worshipped the same God, meaning God the Father.
 He agreed.
 When we reached the destination, I tried to tip him and he refused.
 Pointing at his heart, he said our conversation had been enough gift.

 The same God?